Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow Coryphanthas without too much trouble.
-They love to be in a very bright exposure, but generally not to direct light of sun.
+They love to be in very bright exposure, but generally not to direct sunlight.
 The risk, especially during the hottest hours of the day and during the summer, is to get sunburned.

 The average winter minimum temperature, in general, should not fall below 40 °F (5 °C), unless individual exceptions.
-Adult plants (at least 2 years of age) can withstand frosts also very intense, but only if the temperature rises again quickly.
+Adult plants (at least two years old) can withstand intense frosts, but only if the temperature rises quickly.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.

-Allow the soil to become nearly dry between waterings, but then water thoroughly.
+Allow the soil to dry nearly between waterings, but then water thoroughly.
 Immaculate drainage is essential, so never let the pots sit in water.
 Suspend watering in the winter, but mist occasionally.

 Links